HGPflow: Extending Hypergraph Particle Flow to Collider Event Reconstruction: Conclusions

 \section{Conclusions}

 In this paper, we extended the paradigm of particle reconstruction with hypergraph learning (\hg) to full collision events.
 Instead of operating directly on the full event, we used a clustering algorithm to define smaller partitions on which to train and evaluate \hg.
-In addition to reducing memory usage, this approach imposes a locality on the features extracted by the model, avoiding potential bias from long-range correlations.
+In addition to reducing memory usage, this approach imposes locality on the features extracted by the model, avoiding potential bias from long-range correlations.
 We demonstrate that \hg provides excellent modeling of particles, jets, and global observables that meets and, in most cases, exceeds that of its parametric and deep learning counterparts.
-This important progression in the relationship between deep learning and particle reconstruction, calls for ongoing studies to further refine these ideas.
+This progress underscores the potential of deep learning to enhance particle reconstruction at current and future colliders while identifying key areas for further exploration in this domain.